 Adoption efforts fail when the team has no shared definition of success.
 Without metrics, nobody knows whether the new tool helps or not.

-Set 2 to 3 simple, measurable goals.
+Set 2 to 3 simple, measurable goals aligned with ticket SLA management best practices.
 For example: “Reduce average first response time from 10 hours to 4 hours by June 30th” or “Achieve 90% of tickets resolved within SLA by Q3.”

 Review these metrics weekly or biweekly in a short team meeting.
 Dashboards make this easy.
 When everyone sees the same numbers, accountability increases and progress becomes visible.
 Celebrate when metrics improve.
 Address gaps before they become patterns.